geoman-io/leaflet-geoman/README.md

 A Leaflet Plugin For Creating And Editing Geometry Layers in Leaflet 1.0.
 Draw, Edit, Drag, and Snap Features.

 In the name "leaflet.pm" the "pm" stands for Polygon Management.
 At the time, this plugin only supported polygons.
-Now you can edit Polylines, Polygons, LayerGroups, GeoJSON and more are coming.
+Now you can edit Markers, Polylines, Polygons, LayerGroups, GeoJSON and more are coming.

 ### Why *another* geometry editing plugin?
 As leaflet.draw development seemed to came to a halt and I needed support for leaflet 1.0 I created this plugin myself due to a lack of alternatives.